You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 Silent Acceptance in Zen Practice

-Buddha Nature, Community, Mahayana, Patience, Silence
+Buddha Nature, Community, Mahayana, Patience

 Oct 05 1970